-butions.
+We have developed an infinite author topic model that can automatically learn completely the latent features of the authordocument-keywords hierarchy, which include hidden topics, authors' interests on these topics and the number of topic from text corpora.
+The stochastic processes are adopted instead of the fixed-dimensional probability distributions.
 The model uses a mixed author gamma process as the base measure of the document gamma process to capture the author-document mapping.
 We have demonstrated that the designed Gibbs sampling algorithm can be used to learn such infinite author topic model based on the various real-world datasets.

-Other potential applications of this work include multilabel learning [25]: The 'authors' in the proposed model can be seen as labels, and the inference of the model can be seen as the training of the multi-label classifier.
-The learned topics can be seen as having infinite features space.
-This is our further study.
+Other potential applications of this work include multilabel learning[31].
+The 'authors' can be seen as labels, and the inference of the model can be seen as the training of the multilabel classifier.
+Another further study is to design a variational inference algorithm for the proposed model.
+Current Gibbs sampling-based inference cannot scale well to the big data.

-7. ACKNOWLEDGMENTS
+VII.
+ACKNOWLEDGMENTS